 Your second year will focus on exploring more theories, and in Applied Typography you'll study the terminology, rules, philosophy and history of typography from historical and contemporary viewpoints.
 Across both years you'll study key theories in the Design & Screen Cultures module.

-After your third year, spent completing internships, at exhibitions and working on live projects, you'll use your final year to produce a written dissertation and exhibit your body of work.
-To gain entry onto the course you'll need ABB at A-level or four Highers at ABBB.
+After your third year is spent completing internships, at exhibitions and working on live projects, you'll use your final year to produce a written dissertation and exhibit your body of work.
+To gain entry onto the course you'll need ABB at A-level or four Scottish Highers at ABBB.

 Masters in graphic design

 Securing a graphic design job is tough, especially when you're fighting it out with other talented graduates.
 A postgraduate qualification isn't a prerequisite for a graphic design career, but a Masters can help you stand out from the competition.